|Price||$10.99 / Month|

 Giganews is very expensive; much more so than many of its competitors.
 Other good USENET providers, including Newshosting and Tweaknews, offer comparable services with more payment options at a far lower price point than does Giganews.
 XLNed offers more at a better price and has servers located in the Netherlands, providing a layer of privacy protection for some users.
 Notably, many USENET providers offer a newsreader these days and most of them are a bit more advanced and more recently and frequently updated than is Mimo.
 Mimo is good, but it does show its age.

-Giganews could be great, but the price is just too high for what the company offers.
-While we can certainly recommend this provider on reliability and speed, there are far better options where price is concerned and those services don’t necessarily perform worse, and some perform just as well or better, than Giganews.
+Giganews is a good performer and while we can certainly recommend this provider on reliability and speed, there are far better options where price is concerned and those services don’t necessarily perform worse, and some perform just as well or better, than Giganews.
 Additionally, if you want to pay via some means other than credit cards, this provider is not for you.